Primordial black holes and gravitational waves from non-canonical inflation: Non-Canonical Inflation with a steep-deformed potential

 Varying also the values of $n$ to values larger than $3$ we find that the inflationary potential gets steeper and steeper.
 Thus, the scalar field acquires a larger velocity $\dot{\phi}$ being able to pass the inflection point and roll down easily up to the end of inflation.
 In this regime, the scalar field does not stay for a long time within the flat region of the potential suppressing in this way the production of PBHs.
 Thus, in the following, we will fix the value of $n=3$.

-At this point, we should also point out that for $\alpha<1$, for which one gets a superluminal sound speed as mentiond above, the position of the enhancement of the power spectrum takes place around the region of the CMB scales enhancing $\mathcal{P}_\mathcal{R}(k)$ above the value measured by Planck.
+At this point, we should also point out that for $\alpha<1$, the position of the enhancement of the power spectrum takes place around the region of the CMB scales enhancing $\mathcal{P}_\mathcal{R}(k)$ above the value measured by Planck.
 Thus, regimes where $\alpha<1$ are not considered in what it follows.